Four-Generation Project Guidelines

 - The project should present four connecting generations who lived within the same geographic region.
 Each generation of the families submitted must have lived in the region of interest for at least a portion of their lives as shown by at least one document showing their residence in that region, e.g. the earliest generation may have been born outside the region of interest, but died in the region; the most recent generation may have been born in the region of interest but died outside the region.

 - The presentation of four connecting generations in the project should represent the applicant’s knowledge of a variety of records useful at different times in the chosen region.
 The regional focus allows for practice in records that might be included in the written exams.

-- The person of interest on the most recent generation must have been born on or before a rolling birth date 80 years before the submission of the project, e.g. if a project is submitted in 2018, the most recent ancestor must have been born on or before 1938; in 2019 the birth date cut-off changes to 1939.
+- The person of interest in the most recent generation must have been born on or before a rolling birth date 80 years before the submission of the project, i.e. if a project is submitted in 2020, the most recent ancestor must have been born on or before 1940; in 2021 the birth date cut-off changes to 1941.

 The Project Should Include the Following Components:

 The four-generation research report should present research findings and conclusions as if to a client.
 It should demonstrate research strategies and methodology appropriate for the region.
 Consistent use of original sources (when available) should be reflected in the report.
 Report formats may vary; however, every report should include the basic components listed below:

 - Research Objective: The research objective should be stated at the beginning of the report.
 The complete name of the beginning ancestor and key identifying information such as birth date, birthplace, and relationship should be given in the research objective or in a background section at the beginning of the report.